 Interlibrary Loans are now able to obtain some journal articles, book chapters and print books for loan from the British Library.
 Please be advised that the British Library is only able to supply about 50% of our book loan requests and other university lending libraries have still not resumed their lending service.
 Please make your request using the Interlibrary Loan form.
 Please be aware that staff availability may be reduced and therefore, we may take longer in responding to you than normal.
 For any queries please contact firstname.lastname@example.org

 We are currently not permitting any visitors to come to our campus.
 We have suspended our Associate Reader membership until further notice and SCONUL have suspended the SCONUL Access scheme until further notice.

 You may also hear that a number of HE organisations, including SCONUL, JISC and UUK/GuildHE Copyright Negotiating and Advisory Committee (CNAC), are in discussion with publishers about permitting additional copying under the CLA HE Licence.
 This is ongoing and library staff will be monitoring developments to ensure we can maximise content to staff and students.

 The Research support team will be working remotely and continue to provide assistance for our staff and doctoral students, including but not limited to referencing, open access, research data management plans, ethics and copyright.

 The Learntech team are continuing to provide online support.
 Staff should contact their Learning Technologist if allocated.
 Students and staff without an allocated Learning Technologist should email email@example.com.
 All Learntech guidance will be provided on our support pages for staff and support pages for students.
 If you need general online training then you can use the FREE and excellent GCF online resources and LinkedIn for Learning

 Please visit our Contacts page for a list of team and key contacts details.
-Please be aware that staff availability may be reduced and therefore, we may take longer responding to requests than normal as we are operating many of our services remotely.
+Due to the current COVID-19/ Coronavirus situation, we may take longer responding to requests than normal as we are operating many of our services remotely.